 - Vessel Fee Increased to $1,000 Effective April 1, 2017.
 On December 6, 2016, the Commission approved regulations that increased the fee paid by vessels with a qualifying voyage arrival at a California port.
 (See Public Resources Code, § 71215.)
 The fee was increased from $850 to $1,000.
-The Board of Equalization will begin collecting the increased fee on or after April 1, 2017.
+The Board of Equalization began collecting the increased fee on April 1, 2017.
 The fee is deposited into the Marine Invasive Species Control Fund and funds the state's Marine Invasive Species Program.

 - The Commission approved the 2017 Biennial Report on the California Marine Invasive Species Program The report covers the activities and accomplishments of the MISP between July 2014 and June 2016.
 The report also summarizes next steps to continue to fulfill the Commission's mandate of moving the state expeditiously toward eliminating nonindigenous species discharges into state waters.

 - 2017 Letter to Agents regarding Submittal of Required Reporting Forms